Felix1307/TokenAuth/README.md

 <div align="center">

 # TokenAuth
-**A simple Minecraft Forge mod that allows logging in to other people's accounts using a username:uuid:token combo.**
+**A simple Minecraft Forge mod that allows logging in to other people's accounts using only a token.**

 ![](https://img.shields.io/badge/MC--VERSION-FORGE_1.8.9-0?style=for-the-badge)
 ![](https://img.shields.io/github/downloads/DxxxxY/TokenAuth/total?style=for-the-badge)